CityOfDetroit/ddot-info/README.md

 A web-based interface for accessing bus schedules and real-time data.

 We're using React, React Router and [Tachyons](http://tachyons.io/).

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Features